unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - for Goals/Impacts is easy.

-Measurements and Milestones:
+Measurements and Milestones - from Tom Gilb's book [Competitive Engineering](https://www.amazon.co.uk/Competitive-Engineering-Handbook-Requirements-Planguage/dp/0750665076):

 - scale - what will you measure (e.g. user retention),
 - meter - mechanics of how to measure it (e.g. attendees with more than 1 event per month),
 - benchmark - current state (e.g. 120) (if no data available, maybe the market has the data; or create a learning story for a subset of users to get a benchmark),
 - target - desired state (e.g. 200 by March),
-- constraint - failure level (e.g. below 80 is unacceptable)  (this one can be used to open a discussion more easily)
+- constraint - minimium acceptable value / failure level (e.g. 80 - i.e. below 80 is unacceptable)  (this one can be used to open a discussion more easily)

+Gojko has once facilitated a workshop in which 20 Goals were created.
+By discussing measurements and targets 17 of them were dropped - they weren't that important.

 Group exercise - Reverse Engineer Underpants Gnomes Situation